 The average solar electricity production in Nova Scotia is 1087 kWh per year (as shown in the recent Solar Nova Scotia report), and the emission intensity of electricity production in Nova Scotia is an average 650 grams CO2 equivalent per kWh (as of 2017, from Nova Scotia Power).
 Using this data, our calculation for determining the amount of CO2 your Solar PV installation could save per year is:

 To calculate the CO2 equivalent from trees we choose the ecologically and commercially vital red spruce, our provincial tree.
-The SolarAssist team extends its gratitude to Nova Scotia’s Department of Lands and Forestry in helping to profile the carbon stored by a typical red spruce growing in Nova Scotia, which can sequester approximately 9.94 kg of CO2 per year.
+The SolarAssist team extends its gratitude to Nova Scotia’s Department of Natural Resources and Renewables in helping to profile the carbon stored by a typical red spruce growing in Nova Scotia, which can sequester approximately 9.94 kg of CO2 per year.

-This calculation is based on the Department of Lands and Forestry’s system of permanent sample plots (PSPs), which are re-measured every five years.
+This calculation is based on the Department of of Natural Resources and Renewables’ system of permanent sample plots (PSPs), which are re-measured every five years.
 The change in carbon stored between PSP measurements is converted to an annual carbon sequestration rate for calculation purposes.
 Carbon sequestration is then converted to carbon dioxide (CO2) sequestration by multiplying by the ratio of their atomic weights (i.e., 44/12).

 The total carbon stored in an individual tree is calculated by its diameter at breast height (DBH) using equations from Lambert et al. 2005 and Li et al. 2003.
 This estimate is based on an average sized tree (i.e., 20 cm DBH) growing in a fully stocked wilderness stand (i.e. a closed canopy) with average soil productivity.